brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 the first part of this tutorial.
 Click the blue "Create launch configuration" button in the bottom-right corner to go to the AMI selection page.
-Instead of using the Amazon Linux AMI as before, click the "AWS Marketplace" tab on the left, search for "ECS", and select the "Amazon ECS-Optimized Amazon Linux AMI" (don't worry, it's part of the AWS free tier):
+Instead of using the Amazon Linux AMI as before, click the "AWS Marketplace" tab on the left, search for `ECS`, and select the `Amazon ECS-Optimized Amazon Linux AMI` (don't worry, it's part of the AWS free tier):

 {% include figure.html path="blog/aws-docker/ecs-ami.png" caption="Use the Amazon ECS-Optimized Amazon Linux AMI" link_to_full_size_image=true %}